-Find out how UHCW NHS Trust developed SpeakUp – a tool that gives NHS staff the chance to raise concerns quickly, easily and in confidence – using no-code.
+Find out how UHCW NHS Trust developed SpeakUp – a tool that gives NHS staff the chance to raise concerns quickly, easily and in confidence – using App Rail and Nocode+.

-University Hospital Coventry & Warwickshire (UHCW) Trust contacted App Rail as they were looking for an efficient method of app development for staff raising concerns about their work environment.
+University Hospital Coventry & Warwickshire (UHCW) Trust has been using App Rail since 2021, and they realised they could leverage our Nocode+ platform to create an App for staff to raise concerns about their work environment.

 Until now, staff were required to send an email or a message if they had a concern.
 This was sent to “ambassadors” within their Trust, who are appointed to manage concerns and complaints.